-Wall cabinet installed first in the top right side with the EKBY shelf to the left to create an even shelf across the top.
-We have a built-in cabinet on the left so we had to make sure there was enough space for the cabinet door to swing open and clearance to hang clothes on the clothing rod.
+First, we installed a wall cabinet in the top right side with the EKBY shelf to the left to create an even shelf across the top.
+We have a built-in cabinet in a nook on the left so we had to make sure there was enough space for the cabinet door to swing open and clearance to hang clothes on the clothing rod.

 We had just over 12 inches of space between the washer and dryer for a cabinet.
 Dog food storage was essential so we opted for a cabinet that had a pull-out for easy access.

-Next we screwed metal plates to the bottom of the counter top so that about an inch overlapped.
+Next, we screwed metal plates to the underside of the countertop so that about an inch overlapped.
 We then attached the 1×2 pine board (painted gray) to the overlapping metal plate.
 This gave us one support for the 10” elevated laminate shelf.
-An aluminum rod for blinds worked well for the second support on the back wall.
+An aluminum rod for blinds worked well for the second support secured to the back wall.